qgis/QGIS-Documentation/docs/training_manual/spatial_databases/spatial_queries.rst

 Next, import the data provided in the :file:`exercise_data/postgis/` directory.
 Refer back to the previous lesson for instructions, but remember that you'll need to create a new PostGIS connection to the new database.
-You can import from the terminal or via DB Manager.
+You can import from the terminal or :guilabel:`Browser` panel.
 Import the files into the following database
 tables:

 - :file:`points.shp` into ``building``